 Joseph K. Lee is a member of the Commercial and Complex Litigation Practice Group and the firm’s Intellectual Property Team.
-Mr. Lee represents private companies in contract and business tort litigation, intellectual property matters, and employment disputes.
+Mr. Lee represents private companies in intellectual property matters, contract and business tort litigation, and employment disputes.

 Mr. Lee earned his law degree from Santa Clara University School of Law.
 During law school, Mr. Lee competed in the Giles Sutherland Rich (Patent) Moot Court Competition and served on the Moot Court Board.
 He earned the High Tech Excellence Award in 2011 and graduated with the High Tech Law Certificate, Intellectual Property Specialization with honors.
-He was also a Law Clerk with the Consumer & Environmental Protection Division of the Alameda County District Attorney’s Office.

 News & Publications

 - Supreme Court Ruling Narrowing Patent Assignor Estoppel Doctrine Favors Employee Mobility In Post-Employment Disputes Involving Invention AssignmentsBusiness Law Journal, 07.08.2021

 - Supreme Court Ruling in Google v.
 Oracle Marks Significant Victory for Copyright “Fair Use” in Commercial WorksBusiness Law Journal, 04.14.2021

 - Better Luck Next Time—Supreme Court Unanimously Rejects Defense Preclusion in Lucky Brand Trademark RowBusiness Law Journal, 05.28.2020

 - Supreme Court Unanimously Rules Willfulness is Not a Precondition for an Award of Infringer’s Profits in Trademark CasesBusiness Law Journal, 04.27.2020